Doris Day Exudes Confidence, Heckles an Umpire, Wants to Be a Housewife, Talks to Me on the Phone, & Can Literally Do it All.

 Doris Day Was Not Her Real Name

-They eventually settled on “Doris Day,” a nod to a song Doris sang at this time in her career, “Day After Day.”
+Eventually, Rapp suggested she become “Doris Day,” after a song Doris sang at this time in her career, entitled “Day After Day.”

-Personally, I think “Doris Day” is an adorable name that perfectly fits the sunshine-y Doris, but Doris herself never liked it:
+Personally, I think “Doris Day” is a beautiful name that perfectly fits Doris’ bright, optimistic attitude.